gladejs/gladejs/README.md

 The [GladeJS website](https://gladejs.com/) is under construction and its source code will have comments to serve as guide.<br />
 In the meantime, have a look  at the [minimal Index page](./pages/index.marko) and the [sample Marko component](./pages/components/counter.marko).<br />
 And finally, as always [RTFMD (Read The Fabulous Marko Documentation)](https://markojs.com/docs/getting-started/).

+## Contributing

+While we are still in early development, you are welcome to consult the [ROADMAP.md](./ROADMAP.md)